Vantiq/vantiq-extension-sources/README.md

   - `verticle` -- the string `service:extensionSource`
   - `config` -- an empty JSON object

-To make the source type known to VANTIQ, use the vantiq cli command
+To make the source type known to VANTIQ, use the VANTIQ CLI command _load sourceimpls_.

 For example, suppose we are creating an extension source of type "EXAMPLE".
-To do so, we would first create the file `exampleImpl.json` with the following contents.
+To do so, we would first create the file `exampleImpl.json` with the following contents:

 ```
 {